thi-ng/umbrella/packages/imago/README.md

 Spiritual successor of an eponymous, yet never fully published CLojure/Java-based image processor from 2014...

-In this new version all image I/O and processing is delegated to [sharp](https://sharp.pixelplumbing.com) and [@thi.ng/pixel](https://github.com/thi-ng/umbrella/blob/develop/packages/pixel).
+In this new TypeScript version all image I/O and processing is delegated to [sharp](https://sharp.pixelplumbing.com) and [@thi.ng/pixel](https://github.com/thi-ng/umbrella/blob/develop/packages/pixel).